 Whilst it can be tempting to include alcohol, unless you know for sure that they’re a drinker, it’s best to spend your money on other items.

-As hampers usually revolve around food (the way to anyone’s heart), to make your hamper special it’s nice to focus on including fewer higher quality items — things they wouldn’t buy themselves in their weekly supermarket shop.
+Hampers usually revolve around food (the way to anyone’s heart).
+So, to make your hamper special it’s nice to focus on including fewer higher quality items.
+Look for hings they wouldn’t buy themselves in their weekly supermarket shop.
 This little bit of luxury will make your recipient feel extra spoilt.